tmpfs/mdp/README.md

 Markdown partial generator (readme).

-Designed to generate markdown documents from a series of partials.
+,Designed to generate markdown documents from a series of partials.
 Partials are defined within a `readme` section of `package.json`.

 A partial may be one of: